komalkaushikr/smote-reproduction/README.md

 Pima is the **least-skewed** dataset in the paper (1.87 : 1).
 The paper itself notes SMOTE barely helps here and that Naive Bayes actually beats SMOTE-C4.5 on Pima.
 A near-flat lift is the honest finding, not a bug - Pima is for proving the machinery is correct.
-Datasets like Mammography or Satimage (far more skewed) are where SMOTE's benefit is large, and are the natural next targets.
+Whether SMOTE's benefit grows on more skewed data is exactly what the Mammography experiment below tests.

 ### Why my absolute numbers differ from the paper's